anyars-encarta/hello-rails-react/README.md

 <!-- INTRO -->
 # 📖 Greetings Rails project with Webpack <a name="about-project"></a>

 > Greetings Rails project with Webpack is a fun meet and greet project that uses both Rails backend and React with Webpack frontend.
 If you want to have endless greetings, here is your friend.
-The
+The greeting

 ## 🛠 Built With <a name="built-with"></a>
 1. Ruby